Standing-Storm/MindOverMatter/power_spoilers.md

 ## Combat Sense

 Increases dodge and block attempts and provides the UNCANNY_DODGE flag.
 This is entirely a defensive buff, in keeping with Clairsentience's lack of offensive capabilities.
+It represents the clairsentient seeing their enemies' attacks before they happen.

 ## Satellite View